 - Southern Ag Atrazine St Augustine Weed Killer

-CAUTION: Atrazine can travel through soil and enter ground water, please read the label for all environmental precautions.
+CAUTION: Atrazine can travel through soil and enter groundwater; please read the label for all environmental precautions.
 Users are advised not to apply atrazine to sand or loamy sand soils where the water table (groundwater) is close to the surface and where these soils are very permeable, i.e., well-drained.
-Do not apply atrazine herbicides within two times the width of the drip line of desirable hardwood trees and shrubs.

 The herbicide mix of thiencarbazone, iodosulfuron, and dicamba, as found in Celsius WG Herbicide, is selective to control many broadleaf weeds and several grass weeds in all four of the common warm-season grasses.
-It cannot be used in fescue lawns, but can be used to remove fescue from warm-season lawns.
+It cannot be used in fescue lawns but can be used to remove fescue from warm-season lawns.
 Apply when white clover is actively growing and again 2 to 4 weeks later.
-The addition of a non-ionic surfactant, such as Southern Ag Surfactant for Herbicides or Hi-Yield Spreader Sticker Non-Ionic Surfactant, will increase control.
+The addition of a non-ionic surfactant, such as Southern Ag Surfactant for Herbicides, Hi-Yield Spreader Sticker Non-Ionic Surfactant, or Bonide Turbo Spreader Sticker, will increase control.

-Metsulfuron, such as in BQuali-Pro MSM Turf Herbicide, gives a very good control of lawn burweed in bermuda, centipede, St. Augustine, and zoysia lawns.
-Quali-Pro Fahrenheit Herbicide also contains metsulfuron alone with dicamba.
-For these two professional products, a non-ionic surfactant, such as Southern Ag Surfactant for Herbicides or Hi-Yield Spreader Stickers Non-Ionic Surfactant, is required at 2 teaspoons per gallon of spray mix for best control.
-A non-ionic surfactant will help the herbicide adhere to the leaves for increased penetration.
+Metsulfuron, such as in Quali-Pro MSM Turf Herbicide, gives very good control of white clover in bermudagrass, centipedegrass, St. Augustinegrass, and zoysiagrass lawns.
+Quali-Pro Fahrenheit Herbicide also contains Metsulfuron along with dicamba.
+For these two professional products, a non-ionic Surfactant, such as Southern Ag Surfactant for Herbicides, Hi-Yield Spreader Stickers Non-Ionic Surfactant, or Bonide Turbo Spreader Sticker, is required at 2 teaspoons per gallon of spray mix for best control.
+A non-ionic Surfactant will help the herbicide adhere to the leaves for increased penetration.

 Do not apply metsulfuron to a lawn if over-seeded with annual ryegrass or over-seed for 8 weeks after application.
-Do not plant woody ornamentals in treated areas for one year after application of metsulfuron.
+Metsulfuron may cause temporary yellowing of turfgrass.
+Do not apply metsulfuron to turfgrass under heat and drought stress.
+Do not plant woody ornamentals in treated areas for one year after the application of metsulfuron.
 Do not apply metsulfuron herbicides within two times the width of the drip line of desirable hardwood trees.
 Do not apply metsulfuron herbicides when high temperatures are above 85 °F.

 - Roundup Original Concentrate,